New Jersey Statewide Self Advocacy Network (NJSSAN)

 The regional Councils meet on a monthly basis and are open and free to all individuals with I/DD.
 To see the location and meeting dates of each regional Council, please take a look at our calendar displayed below.
 The New Jersey Self-Advocacy Project team collaborates with the Council leadership to create an agenda based on what the self-advocates wish to discuss.
 The NJSSAN Council meetings are a chance for advocates to voice their perspective, learn about issues impact their lives and the lives of other people with I/DD, socialize, and to develop strong advocacy skills.

 NJSSAN members regularly testify at hearings and provide policy recommendations, as well as plan and coordinate education and awareness events such as their annual Disability Awareness Month Awareness Event at the State House in Trenton.
 They write letters to people of prominence and elected officials applauding decisions or weighing in on issues.
 Advocates give input on many of the Division of Developmental Disabilities policy issues that affect their lives.
 In July, the NJSSAN hosts their annual awareness event to celebrate The Americans with Disabilities Act (ADA).
 Self-advocates speak with beach-goers on the Point Pleasant Boardwalk about the importance and meaning of The ADA.
-NJSSAN leadership work collaboratively with the New Jersey Self-Advocacy Project team to plan and coordinate the annual Spring Into Action Luncheon and Fall Conference.
+NJSSAN leadership works collaboratively with the New Jersey Self-Advocacy Project team to plan and coordinate the annual Spring Into Action Luncheon and Fall Conference.

 During the year, self-advocates are invited to attend Healthy Lifestyles workshops, planning and leadership discussions, voting workshops, maintaining healthy relationship activities, workshops about advocating for your employment rights, and many other seminars and training, as requested by agencies and individuals.